Home » Recipes » Pastry Cream

 2

-In a bowl, whisk together sugar, flour and salt.
-Then add the egg yolks and eggs and whisk them into thick pale paste, for about 4-5 minutes.
+In a bowl, whisk together sugar, cornstarch and salt.
+Then add the egg yolks and egg and whisk them into thick pale paste, for about 4-5 minutes.
 Make sure the ingredients are well combined.

 3